Malaysia Federal Route 31

-Jalan Banting–Semenyih or Jalan Bangi, Federal Route 31 (formerly Selangor state route B18), is a federal road in Selangor, Malaysia.
-The 45.8 km (28.5 mi) road connects Teluk Datok, Kuala Langat in the west to Semenyih, Hulu Langat in the east.
+Federal Route 31, Jalan Banting–Semenyih or Jalan Bangi (formerly Selangor State Route B18), is a federal road in Selangor, Malaysia.
+The 45.8 km road connects Teluk Datok, Kuala Langat in the west to Semenyih, Hulu Langat in the east.

+Route Background

 The Kilometre Zero is located at Semenyih.

+History

 In 2011, the road was gazetted as the federal road by JKR as Federal Route 31.

+Features

 At most sections, the Federal Route 31 was built under the JKR R5 road standard, with a speed limit of 90 km/h.